jjalonsoc/bixby-hackathon/README.md

 * What audiobooks do you have

 Play audiobook:
-* Play @book.
+* Play book @book.
 Should be confirmed if position != 0
-* Read @book.
+* Read book @book.
 Should be confirmed if position != 0
 * Continue reading (same "Read latest book")

 @Book can be: